Data Science with Visualization MSc

 We'll introduce the aspects that govern all areas of data science practice, including:

 During the group project, you'll develop and evaluate a data science solution to a complex, real-world problem.
-This is in collaboration with industry members.
+You'll work in an industry organisation.
+They can be a regional, national or charitable organisation.
+You'll propose a data science project in that company, institute, or area of research.

 Phase three